Gilgamech/website/www/2021/October.md

 # [10/22/2021](#10222021) - The one kind of video that Youtube doesn't want to have.

 Youtube are again completely retraining their algorithm, this time to hate videos longer than 4 minutes.
 Their claim that this is to support mobile views suggests they're losing views to another video service, so are quick to alienate their long-video users.
 Supporting long (30+ minute) videos over watchable (4-20 minute) was to compete with a 3rd video service.
-It's the eventual result of every group who tries to be "everything to everyone" and lead all segments, as the goal of compromise is to spread misery through nonviolent political means.
+It's the eventual result of every group who tries to be 'everything to everyone' and lead all segments, as the goal of compromise is to spread misery through nonviolent political means.
 This is a social upgrade from spreading misery through military means.
 As for the video length, it's a [Random Walk](https://en.wikipedia.org/wiki/Random_walk), like a dog going inside-outside-inside-outside.

 Youtube provides an easy way to search for short (under 4 minute) and long (over 20 minute) videos.
 But strangely do not provide an option to prefer videos between 4 and 20 minutes long.
-And this is "logical" because underserving their userbase somehow makes them more money.
-The obvious solution here is to launch a service focused on "quick bites" that are 4-6 minutes long amirite?
+And this is 'logical' because underserving their userbase somehow makes them more money.
+The obvious solution here is to launch a service focused on 'quick bites' that are 4-6 minutes long amirite?

 --------------------------------------------------------------------